The first generation of MUSCAT targets to distinct areas of astronomy: galaxy evolution and mapping star-forming regions.

 Star Formation

 Herschel observations of the Milky Way have revealed the ubiquity of interstellar filaments in star-forming regions, and their tight link to core/star formation.
 This has motivated a large number of recent investigations to understand the physical link between filament evolution and core/star formation.
-However, this type of study is limited by the small number of regions that can be probed at high enough resolution with current facilities—the Gould belt star-forming clouds (< 400 pc).
+However, this type of study is limited by the small number of regions that can be probed at high enough resolution with current facilities—the Gould belt star-forming clouds (d < 400 pc).
 Unfortunately nearly no massive stars are currently forming in these regions and taking whatever is happening in these clouds as a template for the formation of stars in the rest of the Galaxy is a problem.

 The powerful combination of MUSCAT’s ultra-fast mapping speed and high angular resolution will enable large-scale galactic surveys to improve by a factor 3–10 in mass sensitivity and 2–3 in angular resolution all existing or planned surveys.
 It will become possible to map 0.1-pc scale structures up to a distance of 4 kpc from the Sun.
 This size has been recognised as a possibly universal scale of the star formation process.
 MUSCAT will survey large volumes of the Galaxy with enough spatial details to bridge, for the first time, the gap between nearby/low-mass and far/high-mass star forming clouds, providing a unique opportunity for establishing a global picture of the star formation process in the Milky Way.